 3. Discuss how they felt about Working with You

 Once the customer has given the audience the facts – what happened when they decided to work with your company – the next step is to communicate how they felt about it.
-This gives them the opportunity to connect emotionally again with the audience, and to let them know the positive feelings they have about your service and your company.
-This is the step that really sells the testimonial.
-It’s where the customer gives the audience the key selling points of your business in a way that relates to their personal situation, allowing other prospects to picture the end result for them if they decide to work with you.
+This allows them to connect emotionally again with the audience, and to let them know the positive feelings they have about your service and your company.
+This is the step that sells the testimonial.
+It’s where the customer gives the audience the key selling points of your business in a way that relates to their situation, allowing other prospects to picture the result for them if they decide to work with you.

 4. Ask for Additional Input